"If you don't stand for something, you will fall for anything."

 Living with the Doormat Shadow

 The Doormat shadow emerges when conflict feels risky, when relationships seem fragile, when speaking up might cost something.
-The mature Challenger asks: "What truth needs to be spoken here?
+The Mature Challenger asks: "What truth needs to be spoken here?
 What am I enabling through my silence?"

 He can be accepting without being complicit.
 Peaceful without being passive.
 Harmonious without being silent.